 Unlike many other body systems, the immune system is not confined to a single location.
-Although immune health is primarily regulated within the digestive tract, immune cells circulate throughout the body.2 The system's main purpose is to protect and heal the body from damage by fighting infections caused by bacteria and viruses, but it also plays a role in inflammation, wound healing and allergic responses.
-This guide will help you understand how to support your body's natural defences better, divulge the relationship between sleep and immunity, and advise on improving the quality of your sleep naturally.
+Although immune health is primarily regulated within the digestive tract, immune cells circulate throughout the body.1 The system's main purpose is to protect and heal the body from damage by fighting infections caused by bacteria and viruses, but it also plays a role in inflammation, wound healing and allergic responses.
+This guide will help you understand how to support your body's natural defences better, divulge the relationship between sleep and immunity and advise on improving the quality of your sleep naturally.

 Poor sleep can inhibit many of the immune system's essential processes.
-40% of Brits sleep for only 6 hours or less per night, so are missing out on the vital rest they need to remain happy and healthy.1 One study found that, in identical twins, the sibling that slept for fewer hours each night had a weaker immune system compared to their twin.3 As such, although chronic sleep deprivation is the greatest concern to immune health, even short periods of sleep deprivation could have an impact on the body's healing response.4
+40% of Brits sleep for only 6 hours or less per night, so are missing out on the vital rest they need to remain happy and healthy.2 One study found that, in identical twins, the sibling that slept for fewer hours each night had a weaker immune system compared to their twin.3 As such, while chronic sleep deprivation is the greatest concern to immune health, even short periods of sleep deprivation could have an impact on the body's healing response.4

 One of the fundamental ways sleep affects immunity is through the migration of immune cells.
 The number of immune cells in the circulation varies, increasing during the night and falling in the morning.
 This is because the immune cells migrate back towards the lymph nodes, where they are primed for action and help filter out any bacteria or abnormal cells within the lymph fluid that drains back from the tissues.5 So it's not a bad thing that immune cells have reduced in the blood - they have just temporarily redistributed back to the lymph nodes.
-On top of this, the study found as little as one night without sleep was enough to significantly alter the function of the immune system.6
+On top of this, the study found as little as one night without sleep was enough to significantly alter the function of the immune system overnight.6

 Sleep can also have a large impact on mental health.
-Originally, it was thought that poor sleep was a symptom of common mental health problems such as depression.
+Originally, it was thought poor sleep was a symptom of common mental health problems such as depression.
 However, recent research has found that poor sleep can contribute to the development of mental health conditions including depression, anxiety and bipolar disorder.8 As such, getting plenty of rest can prove beneficial to the mind and, in turn, the immune system.
-When the mind is healthy, the body produces less of the stress hormones and inflammatory compounds which suppress the immune system.9 Getting a better night's sleep can take some of the strain off the body and allow it to focus on protecting against invading pathogens.
+When the mind is healthy, the body produces less of the stress hormones and inflammatory compounds which suppress the immune system.9 So, getting a better night's sleep can take some of the strain off the body and allow it to focus on protecting against invading pathogens.

 The optimal amount of sleep for any person depends upon a number of individual lifestyle factors.
-Nonetheless, most research shows that getting at least 7 hours of sleep is key for supporting a healthy immune system.
-However, alongside sleeping for the right amount of time, you should make sure you're not compromising on quality.
+Nonetheless, most research shows getting at least 7 hours of sleep is key for supporting a healthy immune system.
+But alongside sleeping for the right amount of time, you should make sure you're not compromising on quality.
 If you wake up every hour for that 7 hours, your body won't get the deep rest it needs to heal.
 That's why it's just as important to focus on sleep quality as well as quantity.